 the latitude and longitude coordinates are shown at the bottom next to a streetview image.
 It will look something like (42.995643, -84.119769) and is referred to as your absolute location.

-8. Add a sentence to your my map document giving your absolute GPS location in latitude and longitude.
+8. Now visit the GPS coordinates site and type in your address to get the GPS coordinates.
+Add a sentence to your my map document giving your absolute GPS location in latitude and longitude.
 The GPS directions will be something like:

 Address: The United States Capitol is located at First St SE in Washington, DC 20004.

 Absolute location of the U.S. Capitol in latitude/longitude is 38° 53′ 35″ N, 77° 00′ 32″ W.